maj4e/maj4e.github.io/_pages/about.md

 author_profile: true
 ---

-Hi there.
-My website is under construction, so it looks a bit empty right now.
+Hi, thanks for being here.
+My website is under construction, so it looks quite empty right now.

+Some of the things I like doing are listed in my [CV](/assets/documents/resume_cv.pdf).
+You can also see my [Google Scholar](https://scholar.google.com/citations?user=EOJ4vSoAAAAJ&hl=en) profile for stuff that I have published the last years (mostly audio signal processing).